-This average costs makes Hong Kong the most expensive city in the world for renting out office space.
+This average cost makes Hong Kong the most expensive city in the world for renting out office space.
 Hong Kong is an expensive city for businesses, which can make things difficult for new or small businesses.
 When your overheads are as high as that, you need to work extra hard to turn a profit!

 Buying a home, whether you’re a first-time buyer is rewarding but stressful.
-Hopefully these real estate statistics have helped you to feel less like the only person who found house hunting a real challenge.
+Hopefully, these real estate statistics have helped you to feel less like the only person who found house hunting a real challenge.
 Whether you’re a realtor or a homeowner, the real estate market can be a frustrating but fascinating place to be.

 - Housing Wire